 Today the same science-based approach to race handicapping underlies the work of the Offshore Racing Association (ORA) and its Offshore Racing Rule (ORR).
 The ORA works for boat owners and race organizers to clarify the essential aspects of rating rules.
 The ORA has a close working relationship with the CCA (for its Newport Bermuda Race), US Sailing, the ORR Owners Association, the Sailing Yacht Research Foundation, the Chicago Yacht Club, the TransPac Yacht Club, the New York Yacht Club, and other national and international racing entities.
 See offshoreracingassociation.org/Members of the CCA Technical Committee are committed racers and cruisers, combining hundreds of thousands of miles of offshore experience with the professional tools and practical background to help determine what makes for a well-designed, well-built, seaworthy boat, whether used for racing or cruising.

 - The CCA organizes cruises for its members in desirable locations around the world.
 Last year approximately 45 boats gathered in the Stockholm Archipelago, Sweden.
 This year there will be cruises in company in Ireland in July and in Mallorca/Majorca Spain in September.
 These events usually include member boats, charter yachts sourced by CCA organizers and larger sailing vessels for group charters.

-Candidates are proposed and supported in writing by at least five members based on their experience sailing with the individual, their knowledge of his or her offshore command experience and character, and the person’s willingness to take a real and active interest in club activities.
+Candidates are proposed and supported in writing by at least five members, describing their experience sailing with the individual, their knowledge of his or her offshore command experience and character, and the person’s willingness to take a real and active interest in club activities.